nreid/nreid.github.io/about.md

 -----

-In Fall 2016, I will be starting as a Research Assistant Professor in the [Department of Molecular and Cell Biology](http://mcb.uconn.edu) at the [University of Connecticut](http://uconn.edu).
+In Fall 2016, I started as an Assistant Research Professor in the [Department of Molecular and Cell Biology](http://mcb.uconn.edu) at the [University of Connecticut](http://uconn.edu).

 -----

-I am currently working as a post-doc with [Andrew Whitehead](https://whiteheadresearch.wordpress.com/) at the University of California, Davis looking at the genomic basis of pollution tolerance in Fundulus.
-Some populations of these fishes have evolved a high tolerance to certain pollutants in a very short period of time.
-We will bring recently developed genomic resources in Fundulus to bear on understanding the mechanism by which this adaptation has occurred.
-I recently finished my PhD working with [Bryan Carstens](http://carstenslab.org.ohio-state.edu/) at Louisiana State University.

 If you are interested in the work I've done, here are my [C.V.](/assets/NoahReid_CV_Full_Feb2015_final.pdf) and my [Google Scholar](http://scholar.google.com/citations?user=IbPpB9sAAAAJ&hl=en) citation page.